Skip to main content

 A 700-line intent parser beats our first LLM call

-The deterministic nlp.ts module behind ⌘J. Six intent kinds, fuzzy matching, confidence scoring, and the benchmarks that convinced us to ship it instead of calling Claude.
+The deterministic nlp.ts module behind ⌘J. Six intent kinds, fuzzy matching, confidence scoring, and the benchmarks that convinced us to ship it instead of calling an LLM.

 Aug 19, 2026